 The quality of your soil will matter more to some microgreens than others.
 You will want a higher-quality soil if you have microgreens with very vibrant colors, for example, the radish microgreens.

 Soil is fairly inexpensive.
 However, it’s not the cheapest medium on our list.
 High-quality potting soil will cost you around $1 per tray.
-You can make your money stretch even further, though, if you compost and sterilize the soil so that you can use it repeatedly.
+You can make your money stretch even further, though, if you compost and sterilize the soil and use it for gardening.

 There are a few downsides to using soil too.
 The main disadvantage of using soil to grow microgreens indoors is that it can be messy to work with.
 Using soil can also promote mold growth.
 Another negative is that it also takes up considerable space to store as soil often comes in bigger packages.